 Departures: Selected dates between May 16 - Dec 31

-Engage in the story of Calgary's Mavericks, indigenous people, pioneer settlers and today's leading edge culinary innovators as you dine at some of the city's best restaurants and explore Inglewood's specialty shops.
-This tour includes a sit down two course lunch, knife skills and spice demos and four other tastings reveal Alberta's signature foods.
-We'll toast the day with a signature cocktail and parting gift
+Engage in the story of Calgary's Mavericks, indigenous people, pioneer settlers and today's leading-edge culinary innovators as you dine at some of the city's best restaurants and explore Inglewood's speciality shops.
+This tour includes a sit down two-course lunch, knife skills and spice demos and four other tastings that reveal Alberta's signature foods.
+We'll toast the day with a signature cocktail and a parting gift

 Duration: 3.5 hours